 Modern, Omni-Channel Service Center

 Ricoh Italia collaborated with B4 Value and Vincix Group, partners of HelpSystems, to find the best route for converting to the Siebel CRM and fine-tuning processes that met their goals.
 Together they reviewed their processes and integrated rules and developed their robotic process automation (RPA) strategy.
-Through this partnership, they selected the solution that best fit with Ricoh’s needs—Automate, a leading RPA platform from HelpSystems.
+Through this partnership, they selected the solution that best fit with Ricoh’s needs—Automate, a leading RPA software from HelpSystems.
 B4 Value proved to be an expert partner in process innovation consulting, able to design and implement a highly complex project in just a few months, while coordinating with all the players involved.
 Vincix Group helped as the technological partner, able to exploit the full potential of the RPA platform.

 Automate helped Ricoh Italia enter customer data automatically into Siebel, transforming Ricoh Italia’s call center to a modern, omni-channel service center.
 Call center agents are assisted by Automate’s software robots that can insert orders directly into Siebel, leaving agents free to focus on providing quality customer service.